2020 U.S. Census

 For nearly 45 years, the Human Services Providers Charitable Foundation and the Providers’ Council have maintained strong relationships with our statewide, diverse membership.
 More than 200 human services organizations – from North Adams to Chatham and from Amesbury to Stockbridge – are members of the Council.
 They serve various populations that have been historically under counted by the Census Bureau including individuals with developmental disabilities; those with mental health or substance abuse issues; residents grappling with housing and homelessness; survivors of domestic violence and women and children needing support; immigrants and New Americans; the elderly; people recently released from prison; and more.

 The Council is proud to be a recipient of the Statewide Complete Count grant from the Commonwealth’s Secretary of State’s office.
-We plan to use funding to host regional meetings across the Commonwealth; give small mini-grants to human services organizations; and produce materials for human services organizations to use with staff, clients, consumers, families, board members and others, encouraging them to be counted from March 2020 through May 2020.
+We have used funding to host an educative webinar with the Census Bureau; give small mini-grants to human services organizations; and produce materials such as posters and postcards for human services organizations to use with staff, clients, consumers, families, board members and others, encouraging them to be counted.

-For more information on the Providers’ Coucnil’s work, please contact Bill Yelenak.
+For more information on the Providers’ Council’s work, please contact Bill Yelenak.